Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Conclusions and outlook

+Our results highlight that the viscous properties of lipid bilayers significantly affect the bending dynamics of membranes and provide new insights into the dynamical aspect of curvature remodeling.
+The dynamic flickering experiment can serve as a noninvasive tool for the comprehensive analysis of membrane mechanics in vitro.
+The method can be applied to more complex membranes such as asymmetric bilayers, hybrid membranes made of lipid-polymer mixtures, and charged membranes to emulate the conditions in living and synthetic cells.

-P.M.V and H.A.F acknowledge financial support by NIGMS award 1R01GM140461.
+\acknowledgements{P.M.V and H.A.F acknowledge financial support by NIGMS award 1R01GM140461.
 This research was also supported in part by the National Science Foundation under Grant NSF PHY-1748958.
+R.G. is grateful to NU's Department of Engineering Sciences and Applied Mathematics for its hospitality during the period when this research was completed.}

 \begin{widetext}